Where will I live while attending the Colorado Center for the Blind?

-The apartment kitchens are supplied with basic cooking equipment including dishes, glasses, utensils, coffee pot, toaster, and built in microwave oven and George Foreman grills.
+The apartment kitchens are supplied with basic cooking equipment including dishes, glasses, utensils, coffee maker, toaster, and built in microwave oven.
 The apartments have bed linens and bath towels.
 Other basic supplies include hangers, mop and broom, and a vacuum cleaner.

 There is no postal delivery at the McGeorge Mountain Terrace Apartments.
 Students should have personal mail sent to them in care of the Colorado Center for the Blind, 2233 W. Shepperd Ave., Littleton, CO 80120.
+Package delivery of every kind should be made at the center as well during the work week, including UPS, Amazon and Fed-Ex, because there is no secure place to have packages left at the apartments.
 If you will have medications sent to you by mail, plan for delivery between Monday and Friday, as there is no mail delivery or access to mail at the Center on weekends.

 What kind of clothing will I need?

 Colorado can be very cold in the winter and very hot in the summer.
 So you will need clothing for all types of weather including winter cold and summer heat, wind, rain and snow.

 Comfortable, durable and sometimes water-resistant footwear is a must because you will travel every day and in all kinds of weather – and of course, there are lots of outdoor challenge recreation activities.

 Keeping in mind that the Colorado Center for the Blind expects students to dress modestly and appropriately for a school and work setting, here’s a recommended list of clothing to bring: